kasseopy/apicross/README.md

 ## Min/Max/Required properties validation
 Validating such features within java code is tricky because JSON and Java are different.
 OpenAPI specification states:
-- minProperties - minimum number of fields must present in JSON document
+- minProperties - minimum number of fields must present in JSON document,
-- maxProperties - maximun number of fields must present in JSON document
+- maxProperties - maximun number of fields must present in JSON document,
-- required - such fields must present in JSON document (it doesn't matter what value fields have, nulls or not)
+- required - such fields must present in JSON document (it doesn't matter what value fields have, nulls or not).

 But after JSON deserialization into Java object there is no information about field's presence in the JSON document.
 APICROSS has simple toolkit to handle that.
-Every generated Java class has a setter to keep populated fields into collection.
+Every generated Java class has a setters those keep populated fields into collection.
 For example:
 ```java
 public class MyModel implements HasPopulatedProperties {